Walter Wagner (notary): Post World War II

-In 1951 Wagner's widow, Cordula, who had moved to Hamburg with the son he had never seen, wished to re-marry.
+In 1951 Wagner's widow, Cordula, who had moved to Hamburg with the son he had never seen, wished to remarry.
 She petitioned the Hamburg Court to issue a death certificate and, after submitting a number of affidavits from individuals who had been present at the time of Wagner's death, it was finally granted.

 In 1963 Stern magazine reported to the Hamburg Court that there were rumours circulating in Frankfurt that Wagner was living there.
 The court reopened the case.
 Gustl was questioned by a judge in Wyk and Cordula was interviewed in Mannheim.
 The case was subsequently closed.

 The Last Card

-Walter Wagner was an enigma.
-Plucked from obscurity at a critical moment in world history he enjoyed a few brief hours of fame before plunging back into obscurity and dying almost immediately afterwards in the Apocalypse that was Berlin in April 1945.
-Both his Christian and surnames were common throughout Germany.
-However, as the notary who had married Hitler and Eva Braun his name appeared in every major work on the Battle of Berlin and Hitler's last days.
-However, although he was portrayed in many post war films, the real Walter Wagner remained a faceless individual until 2004 when the first photograph of him was published in Hitler and Women – The Love Life of Adolf Hitler.
+Although he was portrayed in many post war films, the real Walter Wagner remained a faceless individual until 2004 when the first photograph of him was published in Hitler and Women – The Love Life of Adolf Hitler.

-In 1980 investigative writer Ian Sayer purchased a postcard, handwritten by Walter Wagner on 30 March 1945.
+In 1980, investigative writer Ian Sayer purchased a postcard, handwritten by Walter Wagner on 30 March 1945.
 It was addressed to his wife on the Frisian island of Fohr where she was living with his, as yet, unseen son.
 The stamp was a typical Nazi stamp bearing Hitler's effigy.
 Someone had written at the top in another hand "The Last Card".

 Wagner's handwriting was so indecipherable that it took Sayer 22 years to obtain a full translation.
 During the intervening period Sayer had attempted to locate any surviving members of Wagner's family.
 In 2002 he located Wagner's son, which prompted the publication of Hitler and Women which contained the first photograph of Wagner to be published.
 During his investigation Sayer had learned that Wagner's wife had been interrogated by British Intelligence at the end of the war to establish if she had heard from Wagner who had disappeared in Berlin.
 He was wanted for questioning in connection with the marriage of Hitler and Eva Braun.
 The British Intelligence officer had retained the card and sold it at auction 35 years later.